fireship-io/fireship.io/content/snippets/firestore-automated-backups.md

 As of today, Firestore does not support automatic backups, but it DOES support [exports](https://firebase.google.com/docs/firestore/manage-data/export-import) via the gcloud CLI or REST API.
 Although not technically a *backup* in database jargon, an automatic export is valuable to have for disaster recovery because it can be re-imported to replace lost data.

-The following snippet exports all Firestore data automatically every day at midnight using a [scheduled Github Action](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule).
+The following snippet exports all Firestore data automatically every day at midnight using a [scheduled GitHub Action](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule).

 ## Generate a Service Key on GCP

-We need a service account to grant Github Actions permission to run the export command via the Google Cloud CLI.
+We need a service account to grant GitHub Actions permission to run the export command via the Google Cloud CLI.

 ### Grant Permissions to the Service Account